snarkhunter/oofcanvas/README.md

   from `CanvasFillableShape`.

-## Appendix: Adding new RubberBand classes
+## Appendix: Adding New RubberBand Classes

 Rubberbands are derived from the `RubberBand` class declared in `oofcanvas/oofcanvasgui/rubberband.h`.
 For simple examples, see that